talzach/mcp-angular-schematics/README.md

 - Run `ng add` to add packages to your Angular workspace
 - Run `ng new` to create new Angular workspaces
 - Run `ng run` to execute custom architect targets
+- Run `ng update` to update Angular packages and dependencies

 - All via the Model Context Protocol (MCP) for agent/LLM integration

 ## Installation